What is your favorite story or movie?

 Instead of singing a song, here are some 20-second Bible verses to wash your hands by!
 Wash your hands enough and you’ll have them memorized! (from gominno.com)

 Cross-Training!
-It's our version of Sunday School! (temporarily suspended)
+It's our version of Sunday School! (temporarily suspended in-person, but streaming rocks, too.)

 There truly is something for everyone at 9:30am!
 All ages start in the lunchroom for a prayer and a Bible story, then we split into sections depending on age and preference for fearless discussion and fun activities.